 Photo Credit: Burak The Weekender

 When you outsource the recruitment process, this becomes a problem for talent acquisition teams.
 It’s their task to have the right capacity needed at the right moment and to make sure that there are no sudden jumps throughout the year.
-These sudden jumps are eliminated by attracting clients that have different seasons throughout the year.
+These sudden jumps are eliminated by attracting clients who have different seasons throughout the year.

-Hard-to-add nations vs. Easy-to-add nations
+6. Hard-to-add Nations vs. Easy-to-add Nations

-Working with different nations presents challenges.
-Although data within our agency have shown that the actual duration of stay between different countries is quite similar to each other, adding a new nationality to your total pool of employees can still add challenges, which are found in communication on the work floor, for example, and in accommodation.
+iWorking with different nations presents challenges.
+Although data within our agency has shown that the actual duration of stay between different countries is quite similar to each other, adding a new nationality to your total pool of employees can still add challenges, which are found in communication on the work floor and in accommodation.

 • For integration into the Dutch multicultural society, mixing the nations is great.
 People work in the Netherlands, Belgium, and Germany to get to know new cultures and people from different countries.
-I experienced this myself when going to live in Lithuania, for example.
-This is one of the most exciting parts of moving to another country.

 • National holidays are another reason to hire people from different countries.
 In societies where people are very religious, it’s hard to motivate people to work during religious holidays.
-Some recruitment agencies simply don’t work during national holidays.
-It can become tough to recruit new people when there are several national holiday days.

 If you do all the recruitment activities yourself, expanding your services to another country is tough.